MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 > An assembly order can handle only one SKU of an item at a time.
 You must create an assembly order for each combination of SKU that has a quantity in inventory.

 > [!NOTE]
 > For a warehouse location, you might have to create picks before you can post the assembly order.
-To investigate that, review the pick setup on the **Location Card** page.
+To investigate that, review the setup for picking on the **Location Card** page.
+For more information, see [Set Up Items and Locations for Directed Put-away and Pick](warehouse-how-to-set-up-items-for-directed-put-away-and-pick.md).

 ### Handle inventory quantities that are allocated to demand
-Ideally, the inventory for the original item should go to Zero after you transfer the inventory quantities.
-However, there can be outstanding orders, worksheets, and journals (see the table below) that still require a quantity of the original item.Then could also be blocked by a reservation or item tracking.
+Ideally, the inventory for the original item should go to zero after you transfer the inventory quantities.
+However, there can be outstanding orders, worksheets, and journals (see the table below) that still require a quantity of the original item.
+The quantity could also be blocked by a reservation or item tracking.

 **Example**
 There are 1000 pcs. in inventory, and 20 pcs. are reserved for a sales order that has not yet shipped.
 In that case, you might decide to keep the 20 pcs. in the old item so that you can fulfill the outstanding order.

 > [!NOTE]
 > There are functional areas that can affect the quantity, as listed in the table below, so it can be tricky to find the correct amount.
 To be safe, using the example above, you can choose to keep 100 pcs. and transfer the remaining 900 pcs. instead.
 Another way to do it would be to process the documents and journals so that only a manageable few remain.

-An alternative is to still transfer the entire quantity to the new item and then transfer some of it back to the original item using the assembly order.
+Yet another alternative is to transfer the entire quantity to the new item and then transfer some of it back to the original item using the assembly order.

 The following table lists functional areas where there might be outstanding quantities.